SammySpinsAYarn/Blog/_posts/2023-11-18-genre-fiction-stereotypes-and-why-theyre-ridiculous.md

 **R﻿omance books are only for lonely, unhappy women, and create unrealistic expectations.**

 W﻿ow, ok cynic.
 First off, romance books are for anyone who enjoys hearing about another's relationship.
 And a fair amount of time, romance books either have or are secondary storylines to add to those characters as individuals with lives beyond the love interest- as everyone should.
 And for unrealistic expectations, most people have those anyway.
 People call it settling for a reason.
 Now though, those expectations are higher because independence has allowed women to have higher self-worth and want a romanitc *partner* rather than just wanting to be with someone.

+**R﻿eading is solitary hobby and doing it makes you an intellectual.**

+S﻿ocial media has proven what book clubs already knew- reading does not have to be a solitary hobby.
+Fandom is a real and powerful force that can make a huge difference in people's lives and friendships.
+While it can be done alone, it does not *have* to be.